louisbichard/notes/Revision/Entrepreneurship and innovation/quotes.md

 `Small enterprises are the backbone of the European economy` (European Council, 2000)

 `Growth of regions and business stems from ability to continually develop and produce innovative products` (sternberg 2000)

+`Entrepreneurial traits or attributes may be cultivated through education and training which itself should be enterprising in nature` (Carr, 2000)

+`Best institutional vehicle for promostion of entrepreneurial traits is business ownership itself` (Gibb, 1987)

+`a high proportion of business start ups are made by two or more partners` (Chell, 2001)

 EXAMPLES